 Teri Lysak, Chairperson

-Teri has been teaching for Cascadia Wild and various primitive skills gatherings for over 5 years.
+Teri has been teaching for Cascadia Wild and various primitive skills gatherings since 2006.
 She holds a MS in Forest Science, and previous to joining Cascadia Wild worked for the Washington Dept of Natural Resources providing forestry assistance to small private landowners and as a field forester, and seasonally for the Forest Service doing forest surveying, firefighting, and as a wildlife technician.
 Her teaching experience comes from 2 years of teaching high school science with the Peace Corps in Fiji.
 Teri loves wandering through the woods looking at trees, living as simply as possible in her small cabin in the woods, and bringing together the various people in the environmental community.